Booha-Adventure-Studios/booha-world/README.md

 ---

 ## About Bryan Harper
 Bryan Harper is from Columbus, Ohio.
 He came to Japan as a firefighter in the United States Air Force, stationed at Yokota Air Base.
 After leaving the Air Force he threw himself into teaching — ALT work, international schools, private lessons — before opening Bryan's English School in Tomisato, Chiba in 2018.

-He has 15+ years of English teaching experience in Japan and builds everything himself: the school, the app, the cards, the characters, the furniture, and the world.
+He has 15+ years of English teaching experience in Japan and teaches all ages — children to adults — with small groups, no textbooks, and conversation from the first lesson.
+He builds everything himself: the school, the app, the cards, the characters, the furniture, and the world.

 → [Full profile](https://booha-adventure-studios.github.io/booha-world/bryan.html)

 ---

 ## Contact
 - Site: [bryanharper.tokyo](https://www.bryanharper.tokyo)
 - Email: bryans.english@gmail.com
 - Instagram: [@bryans.english.school](https://www.instagram.com/bryans.english.school/)